 The switch latency in SuperCom is also related to the transmission speed (bps).
 We measured a latency of about 3.50ms when transmitting with 2400 bps, about 1.20ms with 9600bps and below 1 ms when higher than 9600bps.
 The type of serial port, the number of open serial ports and running on a busy server may have affect on the result.

-The above speed tests were performed using a Desktop PC with AMD Athlon 64 X2 2.5GHz and Windows XP.
-Newer AMD CPUs, Intel i3, i5 or i7 expected to perform 2-5 times faster.
+The above speed tests were performed using Desktop PCs with AMD Athlon 64 X2 2.5GHz and Windows XP.
+Newer AMD or Intel CPUs are expected to perform 2-10 times faster.

 The DEMO software found online, even when activating RS-485, are working with limited functionality, especially when it comes to response timing.
-The complete functionality is contained only in the licensed version.
+The complete functionality, incl. the high speed functions, is contained only in the licensed version.